legislation/data-documentation/model/legislation.md

 ### Points in time

 **Note that some items of legislation have revised versions available as static PDFs, which do not use the below URIs.
-For more information on these, see the [legislation PDFs](/model/uris/reference.md#legislation-pdfs) sectin of the URI scheme reference.**
+For more information on these, see the [legislation PDFs](/model/uris/reference.md#legislation-pdfs) section of the URI scheme reference.**

 Each newly published item (and each of its sections) has an enacted, made or created version that shows the text of the item as it was passed into law.

 For items we have updated (or are planning to update in the near future), the item and its sections will also have one or more edited or revised versions, each at a dated point in time.
-They will also have a &ldquo;current&rdquo; version (shown on the website as &ldquo;latest available (revised)&rdquo;) which contains the same text and annotations as the latest point in time version.
+They will also have a “current” version (shown on the website as “latest available (revised)”) which contains the same text and annotations as the latest point in time version.

 The date of the first revised version for a item or section of legislation is normally the day the item or section first comes fully or partly into force, and contains extent and commencement information about the sections of the item in addition to their text.
 If any amendments apply to the item at or immediately before the time it comes into force, the first dated version will also contain those amendments.
 There will then be a subsequent dated version on each day on which an amendment or commencement comes into force.

-For items of legislation published before our [base date]() of 1<sup>st</sup> February 1991, the first dated version will fall on that base date.
-This &ldquo;base date&rdquo; version will contain all amendments and commencements that applied as of the base date, as well as extent information.
+For items of legislation originally published before our [base date](/glossary.md#basedate) of 1<sup>st</sup> February 1991 and whose first revised version was published before the 7<sup>th</sup> March 2019, the first revised version will normally fall on that base date.
+This “base date” version will contain all amendments and commencements that applied as of the base date, as well as extent information.
+Legislation that was first revised after the 7<sup>th</sup> March 2019 will have a first revised version for the first date on which the legislation came wholly or partly into force.

 For example, the URI for the version dated 4<sup>th</sup> May 2022 of the Universal Credit Regulations is: